 Just use your data to make sure you’re only letting donors know about outings that are in their general area.

 Does your organization host a gala or other high-profile event?
-Then let your loyal supporters know that you’d like them to attend!
+Then, let your loyal supporters know you’d like them to attend!
 Showing your donors that you value them as part of your family and want to celebrate with them is a great way to grow the donor/organization relationship.

-And their preferences can help you make the experience better for other donors as well.
+And their preferences can also help you make the experience better for other donors.

 Surveys can also give you some unique bits of information about a donor.
 Use these to make your next round of communications even more personal and relevant or to identify ideal prospective donors.